will-clarke/wclarke.net/src/posts/2020-07-16--force-a-script-to-run-sudo.md

 title: Force a script to run as root (sudo)
 date: 2020-07-16
 tags: unix bash
+description: You can add one line to any shell script to force the script to run as root.
 ---

 Just chuck this in at the start of a bash script and it'll ensure the rest of the script is run by the root user: